just-mitch/my-aztec-log/log.md

 ## Charlie Donut

-- Security position/work?
+- [x] Security position/work?
+  - Will pass on to Kesha
-- Concerns about quantum?
+- [x] Concerns about quantum?
+  - Expects evolutions in our crypto.
+Should have enough lead time

 ## Focus

-- [ ] post design for gas profiler
+- [x] post design for gas profiler

 # 2024-03-21